livewire/livewire/docs/upgrading.md

 You can remove them entirely because Livewire includes Alpine and many popular Alpine plugins by default.

+> [!warning] "Livewire V3 (beta) with Laravel Breeze or Laravel Jetstream"
+> If you are trying to try Livewire V3 beta with solutions like Laravel Breeze or Laravel JetStream, you will need to offload Alpine as demonstrated above.
+Also, you can remove Alpine from your NPM dependencies as well.
+The Laravel Breeze and Laravel JetStream are not ready for Livewire V3 yet by default.

 #### Accessing Alpine via JS bundle

 If you are registering custom Alpine plugins or components inside your application's JavaScript bundle like so: